What Are ABLE Accounts in New Jersey?

 • Financial management

-and other various costs.
 It’s important to understand that any distributions not considered qualified disability expenses may be subject to a 10 percent penalty at tax time and also may affect overall eligibility for critical benefits.

-Limitations to an ABLEAccount
+Limitations to an ABLE Account

-Furthermore, if the special needs individual dies and leaves funds in the account, these must be used to reimburse that state of New Jersey for Medicaid payments made on the beneficiary’s behalf unless it is specifically left to an immediate family member with a disability.
+Furthermore, if the special needs individual dies and leaves funds in the account, these must be used to reimburse the state of New Jersey for Medicaid payments made on the beneficiary’s behalf unless it is specifically left to an immediate family member with a disability.

-Christine Matus and her team of New Jersey special needs lawyers understand the financial needs of special needs families and help them navigate this often confusing terrain.
-Call them at (732) 281-0060 or through their online contact form to schedule an appointment to discuss ABLEaccounts or any special needs financial concerns.
+For families considering an ABLE account for a special needs family member, it is advised to work with an experienced estate planning attorney well-versed in managing cases involving special needs.
+At The Matus Law Group, our New Jersey estate planning lawyers understand the financial needs of special needs families and can help them handle this often confusing matter.
+Call us today at (732) 281-0060 or through our online contact form to schedule a consultation to discuss ABLE accounts or any special needs financial concerns.

 Christine Matus